peteamiri/Tutorials/Programming_Languages/Python/readme.md

 outer_function()
 ```

 Understanding variable scope helps in writing modular and maintainable code in Python.
-It's important to be aware of scope rules to avoid unexpected behavior and bugs in your programs.
+It is important to be aware of scope rules to avoid unexpected behavior and bugs in your programs.

 ## nested function calls
 Nested function calls in Python refer to the situation where a function is called within another function, either as an argument or as part of an expression.
 This concept is widely used in Python programming for modularization and organizing code in a more readable and efficient manner.

-Here's an extensive explanation of nested function calls with examples:
+Here is an extensive explanation of nested function calls with examples:

 1. **Basic Nested Function Call**: